kmgallahan/Style-as-Code/docs/Best_Practices/Language_Features/pattern_matching_over_as_with_null_check.md

 ### Arguments

-#### Against using the `is` type pattern expression:
+✔ Tends to eliminate a line dedicated to using the as operator with a variable assignment.

-- Variable scope rules must be understood and considered when using this feature.
+✔ Potential 5-10% speed improvement.

-- Requires knowledge of pattern matching
+❌ Require an understanding variable scoping rules for if statements and how the *is expression* works.

-- Only available in C# 7.0+
+❌ Only available in C# 7.0+.

 ### Performance